Amelia Island Concours d'Elegance: History

 Businessman and car collector Bill Warner, a photographer and writer for Road & Track magazine since 1971, founded the Amelia Island Concours d'Elegance in 1996 at the urging of other northeast Florida auto enthusiasts who wanted a classic car show in Florida like the Pebble Beach Concours d'Elegance in California.
 Warner selected Community Hospice of Northeast Florida, which had provided service to his parents as well as his wife, as the beneficiary of the event.
-The first event was held April 6, 1996, at Ritz-Carlton Amelia Island.
-Warner assembled a group of 163 cars and attendance was around 2,200.
+The first event was held April 6, 1996, at the Ritz-Carlton Amelia Island.
+Warner assembled a group of 163 cars, and attendance was around 2,200.

-By 1999 attendance had increased to 8,500; 205 cars were exhibited; and $268,000 was raised for Community Hospice.
+By 1999, attendance had increased to 8,500, 205 cars were exhibited, and $268,000 was raised for Community Hospice.
 The New York Times assigned a reporter to write a story.
 In his full-page feature article, Keith Martin stated, "The Amelia Island event, which is sponsored by Mercedes-Benz, is the only one in its region to aspire to the same standard of excellence (as the) Concours d'Elegance at Pebble Beach, in California, as well as the Louis Vuitton Classic at Rockefeller Center".

-This event was moved from March to May in 2021, and is scheduled to return to March the next year.
+This event was moved from March to May in 2021 and is scheduled to return to March the next year.
 Also in 2021, the event was bought by Hagerty.